RIPE-NCC/ripe-atlas-sagan/docs/types.rst

 issuer_c               str       The issuer's country valid_from             datetime valid_until            datetime
+checksum_md5           str       The md5 checksum
+checksum_sha1          str       The sha1 checksum
-checksum               str       The sha256 checksum has_expired            bool      Set to ``True`` if the certificate is no longer valid
+checksum_sha256        str       The sha256 checksum
+has_expired            bool      Set to ``True`` if the certificate is no longer valid
 =====================  ========  ===================================================================================